michelleklum/cs124-lab3/design/design.md

 <img src="single_list_page_final_lab_1.png" alt="Single List Page Lab 1 Final Version" width="200px">

-In Lab 2, our completed tasks were not as distinguishable from tasks to be done.
+Below is what our Single List Page looked like for Lab 2.
+Our completed tasks were not as distinguishable from tasks to be done.
 So, for Lab 3, we made the checkboxes for completed tasks gray, and we also added a header for completed tasks.

 <img src="single_list_page_final_lab_2.png" alt="Single List Page Lab 2 Final Version" width="200px">